jayway/webbstuga-startkit/README.md

 ## Topics

-The different topics are divided into subdirectories in this repository.
+The different topics are divided into sub-directories in this repository.
+You can work through them in any order you like, and skip those that you feel comfortable with already.
+However, the order in which they are listed is a path through the "Webbstuga" that we believe is reasonable.

 ### Javascript